vanaigr/substack-download/README.md

 This outputs files to `audio/` in the data directory.
 The program uses post raw posts from step 4, and external files from step 5.

 You can interrupt this command, it will skip converting the videos that were fully converted before.

+## Examples

+Open `example-data` directory in the root of the project to see how the data looks.
+There's also a `config.ts` file that you can copy to the root of the project and try using.